donsez/bd/postgres/README.md

 -- Exercice: Increment by one the level of each author

+-- Exercice: List the numbers of awarded authors per year

 -- Exercice: Alter table in order to rename NAME into LASTNAME and to add FIRSTNAME and MIDDLENAME columns

 -- Exercice: List the authors awarded the same year